MiddletonCommunityVoice/services-list/content/children-s-services/school-nurses.md

 ---

 ### Information
-Working with children and young people 5 to 19
+School Nurses work with children and young people between the ages of 5 to 19 years old

 Also look at OUR ROCHDALE website